harryjjacobs/lab-journal/journal.md

 ![rviz screenshot](https://github.com/harryjjacobs/lab-journal/blob/master/RViz%20Screenshot.png "Screenshot of RVIZ working")

-I used the following URDF file for my robot arm (not to scale yet - TODO) with 3 degrees of freedom:
+To start with I used the following URDF file for my robot arm with 3 degrees of freedom:

 ```
 <?xml version="1.0" encoding="UTF-8"?>